-- Be fully licensed and ready for highway use.
-A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or, - c.
-Be permitted in accordance with the elevation and anchoring requirements for "manufactured homes" in Section 5-6.H.1. - J. Accessory Structures Accessory Structures, as defined in Section5-13, located within Zones A1-30 and A, shall be exempt from the elevation criteria required in Section 5-6.F. & G. above, if all other requirements of Section 5-6 and all the following requirements are met.
-Accessory Structures shall: - 1.
-Be 500 square feet or less and have a value less than \$3000; - 2.
-Have unfinished interiors and not be used for human habitation; - 3.
-Have hydraulic openings, as specified in Section 5-6.L.3., in at least two different walls of the accessory structure; - 4.
-Be located outside the floodway; - 5.
-When possible be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than is the primary structure; and, - 6.
-Have only ground fault interrupt electrical outlets.
+- 1. meet the requirements of Section 6.A.1. through 4., as applicable Be 500 square feet or less and have a value less than \$3000; 2. be limited in size to a one-story two car garage; - 3.
+2.-Have unfinished interiors and not be used for human habitation;34. -Have hydraulic openings, as specified in Section 5-6.
+L.3 N 2?., in at least two different walls of the accessory structure; 5.4.-Be located outside the floodway; 6.5.
+When possible, be constructed and placed on the building site so as toto offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than is the primary structure; and 7.6.-Have only ground fault interrupt electrical outlets-.
 The electric service disconnect shall be located above the base flood elevation and when possible outside the Special Flood Hazard Area.

-K. Floodways:
+N. K. Floodways: